PatronSaintOwl/ops/README.md

 > First of all, hello.
 I'm [LeChatErrant](https://github.com/LeChatErrant) a young software engineer studying at Epitech Paris, creator and maintainer of [Ops](https://github.com/LeChatErrant/ops)
 >
-> I'm currently working at [Tresorio](https://tresorio.com/), a green cloud-computing startup, at the position of lead-developer of their cloud-rendering branch (distributed computing for 3D animation)
+> I'm currently working at [Tresorio](https://tresorio.com/), a green cloud-computing startup, at the position of lead-developer of the cloud-rendering branch (distributed computing for 3D animation)
 >
 > Passionated by the design of distributed systems and their challenges, I'm aiming to offer tools to help building a complete cloud-computing platform, whatever your usecase is